-At Wyndham Dubai Marina and TRYP by Wyndham Dubai, staff have implemented Levels 1 and 2 of Wyndham Green – the international operator’s sustainability action plan – with Level 3 certification set to be attained in 2023.
-The First Group Hotels recently established a dedicated in-house ‘Green Team’, which is responsible for overseeing and implementing all sustainability initiatives at both hotels.
+At Wyndham Dubai Marina and TRYP by Wyndham Dubai, staff have implemented Level 1 Wyndham Green – the international operator’s sustainability action plan – with Level 2 certification set to be attained before the end of 2022.
+This will include the establishment of a dedicated in-house ‘Green Team’, which will be responsible for overseeing and implementing all sustainability initiatives at both hotels.

 The firm recently entered into an agreement with UK-based hotel amenities supplier Gilchrist & Soames to exclusively use its environmentally friendly Zero% range of liquid soaps and shampoos in all guestrooms, which are made from all-natural ingredients and feature 100% recycled and reusable packaging.